-- 15.3.4 With respect to Final Classification, the Board of Examiners shall consider the recommendations of the Extenuating Circumstances Panel.
-They shall have additional discretion to consider students for whom 2019/20 and/or 2020/21 was a year of study which contributes towards their final award mark, outside the 2% borderlines, giving particular attention to the performance of students in 2019/20 prior to 15 March 2020. - 15.3.5 For Starred Firsts, the Board of Examiners shall consider the performance of all Honours degree students recommended for a first class honours degree.
+- 15.3.4 With respect to Final Classification, the Board of Examiners shall consider the recommendations of the Extenuating Circumstances Panel and shall have additional discretion to consider students outside the 2% borderlines and giving particular attention to the performance of students prior to 15th March 2020. - 15.3.5 For Starred Firsts, the Board of Examiners shall consider the performance of all Honours degree students recommended for a first class honours degree.
 At its discretion, the Board may indicate with a star those Bachelors degree and Integrated Masters degree students whose performance displays exceptional merit, in line with the Board's published criteria.
 Only students who commenced their course in 2015/16 or earlier are eligible to be considered for the award of Starred First. - 15.3.6 Students who have not met the criteria to be awarded a degree may be eligible to be awarded an exit award in accordance with Regulation 17.